 Now, in most cases, you can receive and pay bills online.
 Instead of getting a paper bill, you get an email telling you to log on and download your bill from the service provider’s website.
-You can then pay it directly through the site, through your bank’s online bill payment portal, or through a third-party service, such as Mint.
+You can then pay it directly through the site, through your bank’s online bill payment portal, or through a third-party service.
 All these sites will walk you through the steps to pay your bill and have the payment transferred straight from your bank account.

 Online bill payment is a lot faster than the old-fashioned method.
 The downside is that when you get all your bills online, it’s easier to forget about paying them.
 Unlike a paper bill that’s sitting right in front of you, an emailed reminder can easily get lost or forgotten in your overflowing inbox.

 Here are a few ways to manage your bills so you’ll be sure to pay them on time:

 - Flag the Message.
 Whenever you get a bill notice by email, flag it in your email program.
 For example, in Thunderbird, you can mark an email with the “Important” tag, and the subject line will turn bright red.
 That way, it catches your eye every time you look at your inbox, so you won’t forget about it.